cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 Eval
 ----

 All the nodes the reader returns extend from the abstract class `Node`.
 All `Node` does is define an abstract method `eval`. `eval` takes an `Environment` argumnet that contains the namespace for all the defined variables.
 For most datatypes (Number, Boolean, Function) `eval` returns the same object.
 Actually, Number and Boolean return the boxed values of `java.lang.Long` and `java.lang.Boolean`, respectively, because Java doesn't allow us to subclass `java.lang.Long` and `java.lang.Boolean`.
-If we could we would just returned `this` in those cases.
+If we could we would just return `this` in those cases.
 The difference is subtle and doesn't really matter.
 For the `Function` type, we do return `this` since we define a custom type.

 ```java
 public abstract class Node {